William Stanley Braithwaite: Personal life

-Braithwaite was born in Boston, Massachusetts in 1878.
-According to Jill Lepore, his father "came from a wealthy British Guiana family; his mother was the daughter of a North Carolina slave."
+Braithwaite was born in Boston, Massachusetts, in 1878.
+According to historian and journalist Jill Lepore, his father "came from a wealthy British Guiana family; his mother was the daughter of a North Carolina slave."
 His father preferred that the children be educated at home, and until his untimely death, they were raised in a genteel household of means.
 Braithwaite married Emma Kelly in 1903; they had seven children.

-He died at his home at 409 Edgecombe Avenue home in Harlem after a brief illness on June 8, 1962.
+Braithwaite died at his home at 409 Edgecombe Avenue in Harlem, New York, aged 83, after a brief illness on June 8, 1962.

 Career

 At the age of 12, upon the death of his father, Braithwaite was forced to quit school to support his family.
-When he was aged 15 he was apprenticed to a typesetter for the Boston publisher, Ginn & Co., where he discovered an affinity for lyric poetry and began to write his own poems.
+When he was aged 15 he was apprenticed to a typesetter for the Boston publisher, Ginn & Co., where he discovered an affinity for lyric poetry and began to write his own poems.The first text he printed was Life of Lord Nelson.

 After early publications in periodicals, he published his first collection of 63 poems, Lyrics of Life and Love, at the age of 26 in 1904.
-From 1901 to 1902, Braithwaite served as an editor of the Boston-published Colored American Magazine.
-By 1906 he had been accepted as a member of the prestigious Boston Authors Club.
+From 1901 to 1902, Braithwaite served as an editor of the Boston-published The Colored American Magazine.
+By 1906, he had been accepted as a member of the prestigious Boston Authors Club.

-From 1905 to 1931 he wrote for The Boston Evening Transcript, contributing columns about contemporary poets and an annual survey of the field.
-He also wrote articles, reviews and poetry for many other periodicals and journals, including the Atlantic Monthly, The Nation, New York Times, The New Republic, The Crisis, Opportunity, and Colored American Magazine.
+From 1905 to 1931, he wrote for the Boston Evening Transcript, contributing columns about contemporary poets and an annual survey of the field.
+He also wrote articles, reviews and poetry for many other periodicals and journals, including the Atlantic Monthly, The Nation, The New York Times, The New Republic, The Crisis, Opportunity, and The Colored American Magazine.
 He also began publishing anthologies on poetry of various periods, such as the Georgian and Elizabethan eras.